A/N: I'm completely blown away by the response this little fic of mine has received. Hope you all enjoy this latest addition!

 Mirroring Jaime's gesture with a bow of her own, Missandei offered both Lannister men a small smile before taking her leave.

-"Well, I must admit, you certainly smell better than when we last met."
+"Well, I must admit, you certainly smell better then when we last met."
 Tyrion began.

 "That would be the perfumed bath salts.
 It's lovely living like a queen."
 Jaime sighed dramatically.

 Moving throughout his spacious new chambers, Jaime began to take full advantage of his newfound freedom.
 To his left there was a large bed, and on it laid his golden hand.
-Remaining where he was, Jaime hesitated briefly, then stepped forward to pick it up.
-As much as he'd always cursed the wretched thing, he quickly began to realize how incredibly insecure he felt without it.
+Remaining where he was, Jaime hesitated briefly, but then stepped forward to pick it up.
+As much as he'd always cursed the wretched thing, he'd begun to realize how incredibly insecure he felt without it.

 "Speaking of the queen, when you meet with her Jaime, you need to — well, just don't be so . . . "